Frequently Asked Questions

 What is a physician applicant tracking system (P-ATS)?

-physician applicant tracking system (P-ATS) is software designed to track practice opportunities, candidates, sources, and expenses related to each stage of an organization’s recruitment process.
+A physician applicant tracking system (P-ATS) tracks practice opportunities, candidates, sources, and expenses related to each stage of the recruitment process.

 How can a P-ATS support physician recruitment?

-A physician applicant tracking system helps physician recruiters match candidates to the best open practice opportunities.
-While also allowing them to manage leads by source, set up key touch points at each stage of the candidate pipeline, and automate reporting.
-All of which helps uncover opportunities to streamline and improve recruitment processes.
+A physician applicant tracking system helps recruiters match candidates to the best opportunities.
+It also allows them to manage leads by source, set key touchpoints at each pipeline stage, and automate reporting.
+Consequently, this streamlines recruitment and uncovers opportunities to improve processes.

 Physician Onboarding